 A patient with UC may also have backwash ileitis (superficial ileal inflammation), gastritis, periappendiceal erythema (cecal patch), histological patchiness, and relative rectal sparing.
 If superficial ileal inflammation is present in the patient with pancolitis, but barium radiography of the ileum is normal, then that patient should be classified as having UC with backwash ileitis.
 A patient with features that are highly atypical for UC (eg, ileal apthae or backwash ileitis in a patient with left-sided colitis, growth failure, large oral aphthae, or absolute rectal sparing) can be given a provisional diagnosis of IC, and evaluated subsequently (eg, after 1 year, during the next disease exacerbation, before surgery) to determine whether a diagnosis of CD or UC can be made.
 In re-evaluating a patient, the clinician needs to keep in mind that medical therapy can cause variable healing, and thus result in endoscopic and histological patchiness of disease.

 .
 Further research should examine, among other areas, the degree of interobserver variation in the diagnosis of UC, CD, and IC; the interobserver agreement between pathologists and endoscopists in their descriptive findings; the ability of upper endoscopic findings to allow physicians to differentiate between CD and UC in IBD involving the colon; radiographic, endoscopic, and histological features that help physicians differentiate between “backwash ileitis” and “Crohn ileitis”; and the role of surrogate laboratory markers (genetics, serology, microbiology) in distinguishing these entities.
 We realize that this is a rapidly changing field and hope that the ongoing progress in IBD genetics will allow us to more precisely and definitively subtype our patients.
+(1) Acknowledgments

 The authors would like to express their appreciation to Marjorie Merrick and the CCFA for sponsoring the initial symposium.